The Incredible Story of Artemis: Her Myths, Symbols, and Significance in Ancient Greece

 Artemis’ role in the Greek Pantheon

-Artemis was also the patron goddess of childbirth and midwifery.
+The goddess Artemis was also the patron goddess of childbirth and midwifery.
 She picked up this role because she helped her mother Leto give birth to her younger twin brother Apollo.
 It seems a bit odd for Artemis to have this role considering the fact that Artemis herself was a life-long virgin.

 Another very influential role of hers was to protect young children, especially young girls and young women.
-In many Greek city-states, girls that were about to enter their pubescent years were sent to temples of Artemis.
+In many ancient Greek city-states, girls that were about to enter their pubescent years were sent to temples of Artemis.
 Over there, they would serve for about a year or so.

 Artemis and the River God Alpheus